audionuma/r128x/readme.md

 ## Usage ##
 r128x /some/audio/file.wav
-Will print out the full file path, the Integrated Loudness in LUFS, the Loudness range in LU, the Maximum True Peak in dBTP.
+Will print out the full file path, the Integrated Loudness in LUFS, the Loudness Range in LU, the Maximum True Peak in dBTP.
 Will print an error message in case of unsupported file or if an error occurs during processing.

 ## Issues ##